Chris Paul: 11,000 assists and 2,500 steals (2022–2023)

 On January 22, 2023, Paul returned to the lineup after missing the previous seven games with a hip injury.
 He had 22 points, 11 assists, six rebounds and three steals to lead the Suns to an 112–110 win over the Memphis Grizzlies.
 On January 28, Paul scored a season-high 31 points, along with seven rebounds and 11 assists in a 128–118 overtime win over the San Antonio Spurs.
 On February 14, Paul posted 17 points and a season-high 19 assists in a 120–107 win over the Sacramento Kings.
 The next game, Paul surpassed Michael Jordan for third on the NBA all-time career steals list.
+On April 6, Paul scored 25 points and made a career-high seven three-pointers in a 119–115 win over the Denver Nuggets.

+Golden State Warriors (2023–2024)

+On June 24, 2023, the Suns traded Paul, Landry Shamet, four first-round pick swaps, and six second-round draft picks to the Washington Wizards for Bradley Beal, Jordan Goodwin, and Isaiah Todd.
+Twelve days later, the Wizards sent Paul to the Golden State Warriors in exchange for Jordan Poole, Patrick Baldwin Jr., Ryan Rollins, and two draft picks.
+On October 24, Paul debuted for the Warriors in their season-opening 108–104 loss against the Phoenix Suns.
+He finished the game with 14 points, six rebounds, nine assists and two steals.
+On October 29, Paul came off the bench for the first time in his NBA career, ending his NBA-record streak of 1,365 consecutive games started, in a 106–95 win over the Houston Rockets.
+On January 5, 2024, Paul fractured his left hand in the third quarter of a 113–109 win over the Detroit Pistons, which required a surgery, but was expected to return later during the season.
+On June 30, 2024, he was waived and became a free agent.